ZakCheb/ZakCheb.github.io/_posts/2020-03-29-Protostar-Solutions.md

 ---

 # Introduction
-I've done a long time ago the stack exercices of [Protostar](https://exploit-exercises.lains.space/protostar/), they have been setting for a while on my home folder, thought they might be usefull for someone, here are the solution for stack0-7, manually done before I discovered the joy of pwntools, uncommentend due to time constrains.
+I've done a long time ago the stack exercices of [Protostar](https://exploit-exercises.lains.space/protostar/), they have been sitting for a while on my home folder, thought they might be usefull for someone, here are the solution for stack0-7, manually done before I discovered the joy of pwntools, uncommentend due to time constrains.

 ```bash
 ####STACK1